flesler/idonethis-form/README.md

 ## Undoing

-Once a done is submitted, you will be able to undo what you just did.
-That will delete the done and restore the done's text on the field for re-submission.
+After a done is submitted, you will be able to undo it.
+This will delete the done and restore its text on the input field for re-submission (if desired).

 ## Done history

-There's a very basic implementation of done history.
-You can navigate the dones you submitted within the session using the `up` and `down` keys.
+You can navigate the dones you submitted within the session, using the `up` and `down` keys.

-You can edit items in history and submit them.
+You can edit history items and submit them.
 This will create a new done, it won't update the one you submitted earlier.
 I might add this feature eventually.

 ## Why I made this